 Immunizations requirements must to be confirmed through Concise Health Solutions.

 Queen's School of Nursing does not keep immunization records.
 Students are expected to retain documentation of their immunization history, and be prepared to show their documentation to agencies upon request.

-Training Modules are due August 1st for AST 3 Class and BNSc Year 1 in the first year of the Program.
-Environmental Health and Safety training is mandated under the Occupational Health and Safety Act.
+Training modules are due August 1 for incoming nursing students (both AST and 4-year BNSc).
+Environmental health and safety training is mandated under the Occupational Health and Safety Act.
 This will be completed online and consists of four modules and a final quiz.
 Further information will follow which will include instructions and links to complete this training.

 Accessibility for Ontarians with Disabilities Act (AODA) Training: This training is a one-time mandatory requirement.
-Training is completed online and consists of the three (3) modules; Accessible Customer Service, Human Rights 101 and Access Forward.
-After completing each module, you will receive an email confirmation.
-Do not delete these emails, as you will submit them via OnQ as proof of completion.
-Further information will follow which will include instructions and links to complete this training in OnQ.
+Training is completed online and consists of the three modules; Accessible Customer Service, Human Rights 101 and Access Forward.
+After completing each module, you will receive an email confirmation, please keep this record as proof.

-In accordance with partner sites’ policies, all students will be required to complete NVCI training and maintain their certification throughout the duration of their studies, certification is every 2 years.
-All first-year students must complete the training.
+In accordance with partner sites’ policies, all students will be required to complete NVCI training and maintain their certification throughout the duration of their studies.
+Certification is valid for two years.
+All first-year students must complete the training (AST in the fall term, BNSc-4 year in the winter term).
 The training follows the curriculum outlined by the Crisis Prevention Institute (CPI).
 The focus will be on the preventing and defusing situations in clinical settings.